Browse Learn topics

 • Single-owner port arbitration — contention is a clear message, never a cryptic OS error

-There is no separate "add a machine" step for machine control: any machine whose post declares Controller: GcodePilot (the bundled GRBL and FluidNC posts do) shows up under MOTION as a GcodePilot workspace, and stays a CAM post target at the same time.
+There is no separate "add a machine" step for machine control: any machine whose post declares Controller: GcodePilot (the bundled GRBL and FluidNC posts do — for plasma, mill, oxyfuel and, as of v2.4.7, router) shows up under MOTION as a GcodePilot workspace, and stays a CAM post target at the same time.
+If you'd rather a machine didn't appear there — a starter profile that came with a machine-control post attached, say — the eye icon on its row in Edit → Machines hides just the workspace entry, leaving the machine fully usable for posting.
 The machine's Connection settings hold the serial Port (enumerated live from what's plugged in), Baud (115200 default), and the firmware — auto-detected from the selected post, so picking a FluidNC post puts the machine on the FluidNC driver.
 Connect from the workspace toolbar.

 GRBL and FluidNC

 GRBL 1.1 over USB serial is the reference target.
-FluidNC (ESP32) keeps GRBL's runtime protocol — the same status reports, acks, jogging, and realtime bytes — so the FluidNC driver inherits the whole GRBL runtime and adds what's actually different: a USB Serial or WiFi transport choice (WiFi is telnet to a host/IP you enter), config.yaml configuration, and the plasma AVTHC features.
-The bundled "noradio" serial firmware builds are the recommended images because they include firmware-native jogging; WiFi builds work too and fall back to host-planned jog automatically.
+FluidNC (ESP32) keeps GRBL's runtime protocol — the same status reports, acks, jogging, and realtime bytes — so the FluidNC driver inherits the whole GRBL runtime and adds what's actually different: config.yaml configuration and the plasma AVTHC features.
 See Firmware Settings for how configuration reaches each firmware.

 One owner per port